Insurance in Hong Kong

 Other key lawyers:

-- Defending BDO against claims brought by timber company Sino-Forest alleging negligence by the client during the course of audits of the group’s financial statements, resulting in alleged monetary loss.
+- Defending BDO against claims in ongoing litigation brought by timber company Sino-Forest concerning alleged negligence by the client during the course of audits of the group’s financial statements, resulting in alleged monetary loss.

 Other key lawyers: